 No. Why?
 Because VPN (Virtual Private Network) services need resources to maintain the infrastructure.
 A trustworthy free VPN is hard to find because they still have to make money somehow, and some do it by selling your sensitive data, which is the opposite of improving your privacy.

 Why should you avoid free VPNs?

 Free VPNs typically make money by selling your data to data brokers or showering you with tons of ads.
 On top of that, free VPNs rarely have enough resources to maintain a decent infrastructure.
 That makes free VPNs easier to hack.

 Using a free VPN to protect your online privacy is like using that free plastic grocery bag as a parachute — it could work in theory, but the reality is much different.

-6 Risks of using free VPN services
+7 risks of using free VPN services

 Getting infected with malware

-Sadly, this is not an exaggerated claim.
+When it comes to determining how secure a VPN is, free VPNs never excel.
 A report published by the University of New South Wales and the University of Berkeley checked 283 free Android VPN-based apps and found that 38% contained malware or malvertising.

-Data collection & exposure to third parties
+Data collection and exposure to third parties

-The same research on free Android VPN apps found that about 80% of free VPN apps ask for access to your sensitive data, and even 84% willingly or accidentally leak that data to third parties.
+The same research on free Android VPN apps found that about 80% of free VPN apps ask for access to your sensitive data, and 84% willingly or accidentally leak that data to third parties.